-10.1 Application Information
+9.1 Application Information

-The ADS1146, ADS1147, and ADS1148 make up a family of precision, 16-bit, $\Delta\Sigma$ ADCs that offers many integrated features to ease the measurement of the most common sensor types including various types of temperature and bridge sensors.
-Primary considerations when designing an application with these devices include connecting and configuring the serial interface, designing the analog input filtering, establishing an appropriate external reference for ratiometric measurements, and setting the common-mode input voltage for the internal PGA.
-These considerations are discussed in the following sections.
+The ADS1148-Q1 offers many integrated features to ease the measurement of the most common sensor types, including various types of temperature and bridge sensors.
+Primary considerations when designing an application with this device include connecting and configuring the serial interface, designing the analog input filtering, establishing an appropriate external reference for ratiometric measurements, and setting the common-mode input voltage for the internal PGA.
+These considerations are discussed in this section.

-10.1.1 Serial Interface Connections
+9.1.1 Serial Interface Connections

-Figure 77 shows the principle serial interface connections for the ADS1148.
+Figure 64 shows the principle serial interface connections for the ADS1148-Q1.

-Figure 77.
+Figure 64.
 Serial Interface Connections

-Most microcontroller SPI peripherals can operate with the ADS1148.
+Most microcontroller SPI peripherals can operate with the ADS1148-Q1.
 The interface operates in SPI mode 1 where CPOL = 0 and CPHA = 1.
 In SPI mode 1, SCLK idles low and data are launched or changed only on SCLK rising edges; data are latched or read by the master and slave on SCLK falling edges.
-Details of the SPI communication protocol employed by the device can be found in the Serial Interface Timing Requirements section.
+Details of the SPI communication protocol employed by the device can be found in the Timing Requirements section.

-TI recommends placing $47-\Omega$ resistors in series with all digital input and output pins (\overline{CS} , SCLK, DIN, DOUT/DRDY, DRDY, RESET and START).
+$47-\Omega$ resistors are recommended to be placed in series with all digital input and output pins (\overline{CS} , SCLK, DIN, DOUT/DRDY, DRDY, RESET, and START).
 This resistance smooths sharp transitions, suppresses overshoot, and offers some overvoltage protection.
 Care must be taken to meet all SPI timing requirements because the additional resistors interact with the bus capacitances present on the digital signal lines.

-10.1.2 Analog Input Filtering
+9.1.2 Analog Input Filtering